Erdem-Baran/react-modern-inventory-dashboard/README.md

 A comprehensive, responsive, and modern inventory management dashboard built with **React**, **TypeScript**, and **Tailwind CSS**.
 This application helps businesses track products, manage orders, and analyze customers with an intuitive user interface and interactive data visualization.

 ![Project Preview](public/project.png)
-*(You can replace this link with an actual screenshot of your dashboard later)*

 ## ✨ Features